joelewing/chessigy/README.md

 ## Playing against the computer
 Chessigy supports the [Serendipity](https://github.com/xu-shawn/Serendipity) chess engine.
 Download the latest .jar file for Serendipity, and load it from Chessigy (Engine > Load Engine JAR...).
-Chessigy will remember the engine after you have loaded it for ths first time.
+Chessigy will remember the engine after you have loaded it for the first time.

 ## Prerequisites